ndwarshuis/org-sql/doc/table-descriptions.md

 ## file_metadata

 Each row stores filesystem metadata for one tracked org file.
-Note that one org outline can have multiple paths pointing to it.

 | Column | Description |
 |  -  |  -  |